Ctrlmonster/koota-tree-queries/README.md

 // query for explosives that are closeby! const explosivesAboutToGoBoom = createTreeQuery( Radius, Position, IsExplosiveOnContact,
-  // we say that bombs don't interact with other bombs or health pickups, but
+  // we say that bombs don't interact with other bombs or health pickups,
-  // changing that would simply mean removing these two (restricting to spaceships
-  // would just mean adding spaceship as a trait) InPickupRange(Radius, Position, Not(IsExplosiveOnContact), Not(IsHealthPickup))
+  // that restriction coud easily be lifted 💥 InPickupRange(Radius, Position, Not(IsExplosiveOnContact), Not(IsHealthPickup))
 );